 Our best workers compensation lawyers in California explain that, according to state laws, you only have to demonstrate proof that job-related factors or conditions were the predominant cause of your stress (meaning: at least 51 percent).

 Being stressed out when you are the new guy or girl in the office is a normal thing – ask any psychologist.
 Unless, of course, you are being harassed or discriminated against since your very first day at work.
 Otherwise, California laws make you eligible to receive workers compensation benefits only if you have worked for the employer for at least six months.

 And it makes sense considering that stress generally develops overtime.
 And proving that your stress was predominantly caused by factors or conditions in the workplace may be tough if you have not worked for the employer long enough.

-“If your employer is aware of your past psychiatric injury or that you have been coping with stress for a while, it may be quite difficult to obtain workers’ compensation benefits,” warns our Van Nuys workers compensation attorney.
+“If your employer is aware of your past psychiatric injury or that you have been coping with stress for a while, it may be quite difficult to obtain workers compensation benefits,” warns our Los Angeles workers compensation lawyer.

 Unless you develop a strong legal case and have medical documents to prove that your current stress or mental injuries have been predominantly caused by your job and has nothing to do with your past psychiatric injury or mental trauma, your employer may succeed in his or her efforts to invalidate your claim by pointing out that you struggled with stress in the past.

 Get a free consultation from our experienced lawyers at the Law Offices of Kropach & Kropach.
-Find out your best legal option to obtain workers’ comp for a stress-related injury.
-Call at 818-609-7005 or complete this contact form.
+Find out your best legal option to obtain workers comp for a stress-related injury.
+Call at 818-600-4714 or complete this contact form.